 Restraint validation

-Checking the validity of a given restraint between two atoms on a given model is only an apparently trivial task, as several complicating aspects have to be taken into account for a proper analysis.
-Typically (although not in all programs), the distance restraint is modeled assuming a square well potential and defined by the lower limit and upper limit of the distance between the two atoms and if the measured distance in the model falls between these bounds, then the restraint is not violated, otherwise, it is violated.
+Checking the validity of a given restraint between two atoms on a given model is not as trivial as it might appear, as several complicating aspects have to be taken into account for a proper analysis.
+Typically (although not in all programs), the distance restraint is modeled using a cost function corresponding to a square well potential and defined by the lower limit and upper limit of the distance between the two atoms and if the measured distance in the model falls between these bounds, then the restraint is not violated, otherwise, it is violated.
 For methods that do not use bounds (e.g. log-harmonic potential as implemented in ARIA), the respective software are expected to specify how the strength of potentials need to be translated into equivalent lower and upper bounds.